-Sinking of Japan, known internationally under various different titles, is a remake of The Submergence of Japan, and again comes from Toho.
+Sinking of Japan, known internationally under various different titles, is a remake of Submersion of Japan, and again comes from Toho.
 The new director Shinji Higuchi had premiered with the J-pop fantasy film Minimoni The Movie: The Great Sweet’s Adventure (2002) and co-directed Lorelei (2005), an alternate history scenario about Japan winning World War II.
-Subsequent to this, Higuchi made the historical comedy The Floating Castle (2012) and the two-part live-ation anime adaptation Attack on Titan (2015) and Attack on Titan II: End of the World (2015), and the big-screen reboot of Shin Ultraman (2022).
+Subsequent to this, Higuchi made the historical comedy The Floating Castle (2012), the two-part live-ation anime adaptation Attack on Titan (2015) and Attack on Titan II: End of the World (2015), and the big-screen reboot of Shin Ultraman (2022).

 The remake is essentially an attempt to revisit the Sakyo Komatsu novel but with CGI effects technology being employed to create a much more elaborate depiction of the title catastrophe.
 Certainly, this version gives the impression that the filmmakers have made all effort to research the geology and science of the premise and present it in a way that makes what is happening seem eminently credible.
 To this extent, the film is often like a series of illustrated manuals where everything from the pieces of equipment being wheeled into operation and the names and significance of the numerous ships are given an on-screen title card to let us know what is happening.